Spencer Torkelson Player Props: Tigers vs. Red Sox

 Spencer Torkelson At The Plate

-- Torkelson leads Detroit with 96 hits and a team-best slugging percentage of .403.
+- Torkelson leads Detroit in slugging percentage (.400) and total hits (96) this season.

-- Torkelson has reached base via a hit in 66 games this year (of 113 played), and had multiple hits in 26 of those games.

-- Torkelson has picked up an RBI in 37.2% of his games this year, with more than one RBI in 10.6% of his games.
-He has also produced three or more runs in four contests.
+- In 42 games this year (36.8%), Torkelson has picked up an RBI, and in 12 of those games (10.5%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.